A rare articulated John Deere tractor from the mid-1980s has been put up for auction by a Shropshire farm, with a starting bid of £20,000.

 However, this block wasn’t blessed with stellar reliability, so the firm switched back to six-cylinder power for the following 8060 series.
 Many US examples of the 8850 have been retrofitted with Cummins six-cylinder engines.

 See the machine in action and read the rest of the report below.

 The transmission is a four range partial powershift, offering 16 forward speeds and four reverse.
 The tractor has to be stationary to select the range, but there are clutchless shifts between gears 1 and 2, and 3 and 4.

 Switching between 2 and 3 requires a dip of the clutch, but this can be done on the move.

 At the back end, there’s a pto, a three-point linkage and four spool valves.

 The Mottersheads are the tractor’s second owners, having bought it from Carr Farmers in 2004.
-At the time it was a non-runner, so they split the tractor and treated the engine to a complete overhaul.
-Since then it’s been trouble free and it now sits on 7,545 hours.
+They split it and treated the engine to a complete overhaul – since then it’s been trouble free and it now sits on 7,545 hours.